-Microsoft Fabric vs Databricks: Which Data Platform to Choose?
+Fabric vs Databricks: Platform Comparison

 Compare Microsoft Fabric and Databricks — Spark engines, governance, cost models, and enterprise readiness for data engineering and analytics.